syncfusion-content/javascript-docs/js/PivotClient/Relational-Getting-Started.md

 ### WCF

-This section demonstrates the utilization of WCF service as endpoint binding Relational datasource to a simple PivotClient.
+This section demonstrates the utilization of WCF service as endpoint binding [`Relational`](/api/js/ejpivotclient#members:analysisMode) datasource to a simple pivot client.
 For more details on this topic, [click here](https://help.syncfusion.com/js/pivotclient/relational-connectivity#wcf-1).